YorkDojo/yorkdojo.github.io/_worksheets/microbit/theremin.md

 ## Step Four: Let's get the music moving

 We want to be able to change the sound depending on how we move the Microbit around in real life.
 To do this, we need to use the accelerometer in the Microbit.
-The accelerometer is a chip on board the Microbit, but it's also in things like aircraft, modern cars and  mobile phones - it measures movement up-down (Y), side-to-side (X) and backwards-forwards (Z).
+The accelerometer is a chip on board the Microbit, but it's also in things like aircraft, rockets, modern cars and mobile phones - it measures movement up-down (Y), side-to-side (X) and backwards-forwards (Z).

 So to change the music tone when we move the Microbit up and down, we need to use the 'accelelation (mg) Y' input block in the Block Editor, like so: